2010 - The Year of 101 New Adventures

 60. Get a medically relevant job (i.e. ambulance, hospital, nursing home).

-61. Back up all music and pictures on DVD storage in addition to the external hard drive.
+61. Back up all music and pictures on DVD storage in addition to the

 62. Donate blood (in Norway or the US).